False apologies from the narcissist and how to spot them.

 3. “I’m sorry I hit you because you made me angry.” “ I’m sorry I trashed the house you annoyed me.” or “ At least I broke the door and didn’t attack you, you made me angry.” they will usually twist this into how you made them do it because you didn’t do something, or you said something, it will always be turned back onto you.
 They’re only concerned about what other people would think of them, or you might work out what happened, and they don’t want to be held accountable for their behaviour.
 They don’t want to face the consequences of their actions.
-They blame-shift onto those around them to escape responsibility, and once done most then believe it was the other person’s fault and as the believe their story to be accurate, they are extremely convincing at passing the blame onto those around them, as we look for the good in them, with their projected words we are often the ones left believing that we are to blame, you are never to blame for someone else’s actions towards you, they are in control of what they do.
+They blame-shift onto those around them to escape responsibility, and once done, most then believe it was the other person’s fault and as they believe their story to be accurate, they are extremely convincing at passing the blame onto those around them, as we look for the good in them, with their projected words we are often the ones left believing that we are to blame, you are never to blame for someone else’s actions towards you, they are in control of what they do.

 4. “ I’m sorry I’m not good enough for you.”